 Just brushing your hair over and over again won’t necessarily benefit your hair.
 While regular brushing can be helpful for many types of hair to distribute the natural oils, you don’t need to brush all hair again and again throughout the day.
 For many types of hair, it’s enough simply to brush your hair enough to detangle it.

 It is true that if you color your hair very regularly with very harsh treatments and don’t take care of the hair in between treatments, you can end up with dry, brittle locks.
 However, with the right stylist and a great at-home treatment regimen, you can keep your hair looking gorgeous and healthy even if you dye it very regularly.

 4. You Should Rinse Thoroughly After Conditioning

-You need to rinse all products out of your hair before you get out of the shower, right?
-Not so fast.
-In actuality, conditioner needs to stay in a bit to work on your hair effectively.
-The presence of the product will keep your hair soft and silky throughout the day.
-Rinse out the majority of the product, but make sure your hair feels silky smooth when you shut off the water.
+It can seem like second nature to rinse everything out of your hair before you get out of the shower, but not so fast.
+You should keep a little bit of conditioner in your hair so that it keeps your hair soft and silky throughout the day.
+It’s still good to rinse out the majority of the product, but your hair should still feel silky when you shut the water off.

 5. Cutting Your Hair Makes It Grow Faster